andydw2022/Tableau-Homework---Citi-Bike-Analytics/README_Jercity_City_Bikes.md

 Save to Tableau Public...
 Save to Tableau Public As ...

-Just to be on the safe side I have taken screen shots and uploaded them in the folder Images.
+Just to be on the safe side I have taken screen shots and uploaded them in the 2  Image folders
 ## Background

 ![Citi-Bikes](Images/citi-bike-station-bikes.jpg)